tuxies-wiki-team/tuxies-wiki/docs/notes/linux-apps/editors-choice.md

 ## [rQuickshare](https://henriqueclaranhan.github.io/rquickshare/)

-**From rQuickshare's Github:** "Rust implementation of NearbyShare/QuickShare from Android for Linux and macOS"
+**From rQuickshare's Github:** "Rust implementation of NearbyShare/QuickShare from Android for Linux and macOS."

 ::::tabs